raspberrypilearning/sense-hat-data-logger/worksheet2.md

-# Building a Sense-HAT datalogger (part 2)
+# Sense HAT Data Logger - Part 2

-In the first part of this activitiy you build a data logger that logs all data from the Sense-HAT, as often as it can and starts when your Raspberry Pi starts.
-If you follow this worksheet you'll be able to extend your data logger to add some optional features such as:
+In the first part of this activity, you built a data logger that logs all data from the Sense HAT as often as it can and starts when your Raspberry Pi starts.
+If you follow this worksheet, you'll be able to extend your data logger to add some optional features such as:

   - Being able to select which data your program logs from the Sense-HAT
-  - Adding the ability to log data at a fixed interval (every 10 seconds for example)
+  - Adding the ability to log data at a fixed interval (every ten seconds for example)
-  - Being able to start and stop logging using the Sense-HAT joystick.
+  - Being able to start and stop logging using the Sense HAT joystick.

-## Optionally choosing which pieces of data to log.
+## Choosing which pieces of data to log.
-Sometimes you may not want to log data from every sensor on the Sense-HAT depending on what your investigating.
+Sometimes you may not want to log data from every sensor on the Sense HAT depending on what you are investigating.
 To just capture some of the sensor data you need to make a few changes to your code.

   - You'll need to add some variables to our settings section so that you can specify which data to log.
   - Your file_setup function will need to be adapted in order to add only the headers you want.
   - You will have to adapt your get_sense_data function to only capture the required data.

-1. For each piece of data you want to log you will need a **Boolean** (one that can either be *True* or *False*) variable to your settings section.
-In the code below these have been capitalised to make them stand out and for now have been set to True.
+1. For each piece of data you want to log you will need a **Boolean** (one that can either be **True** or **False**) variable to your settings section.
+In the code below, these have been capitalised to make them stand out.
+For now, they have been set to **True**.

   ```python3
   ## Logging Settings